NLnetLabs/rpki-doc/source/krill/cli.rst

+.. _doc_krill_using_cli:

 Using the CLI
 =============

-For most use cases, the user interface is the easiest way to use Krill.
-Most operations, including creating a CA, connecting to a Regional or National Internet Registry parent and publication server, as well as managing ROAs can be done from the UI.

-Some aspects of Krill can currently only be configured using the command line interface.
-The most important are the configuration to publish certificates and ROAs using your own publication server, and secondly setting up child CAs of your own.
+Every function of Krill can be controlled from the command line interface (CLI).
+The Krill CLI is a wrapper around the :ref:`Krill API<doc_krill_using_api>` which is based on JSON over HTTPS.

-You can then set up the following environment variables so that you can easily use the Krill CLI on the same machine where Krill is running:
+It's convenient to set up the following environment variables so that you can easily use the Krill CLI on the same machine where Krill is running:

 .. code-block:: bash